-\section{System design lessons}
+\section{System Design Lessons}

-\seclabel{lessons} \Frexlib{} uses generic and dependently-typed programming techniques extensively, requiring significant type level computation --- an interesting challenge for a language implementation.
-In developing \Frexlib{} in \agda{} and \idris{} we have eliminated some performance bottlenecks in \idris{}'s type checker, and learned valuable lessons about practical dependently-typed language implementation.
-We share these lessons here, hoping they will help developers of other systems!
+\seclabel{lessons} \Frexlib{} uses generic and dependently typed programming techniques extensively, requiring significant type level computation that taxes the capabilities of the host language implementation.
+In developing \Frexlib{} in \agda{} and \idris{} we have eliminated some performance bottlenecks in \idris{}'s type checker, and learned valuable lessons about practical dependently typed language implementation.
+We share these lessons here, in the hope that developers of other systems will find them useful.